 After a few years of moderate enforcement and minimal fines, the SEC now places a major emphasis on compliance with the Custody Rule, with high-profile enforcement actions and large penalties for relatively small violations seemingly the current operation model.

 It is important for advisors to understand the Custody Rule.
-Kingdom Trust has issued a number of white papers on the topic outlining the Rule and illustrating how advisors can comply.
+Choice by KT has issued a number of white papers on the topic outlining the Rule and illustrating how advisors can comply.

 Since the SEC issued amendments to Rule 206(4)-2, many issuers of private funds have elected to use an independent, qualified custodian in order to meet the requirements of the Rule.
 Others who are exempt from the Rule often engage a qualified custodian to add a degree of separation and level of transparency for their clients.